NCAR/lrose-docs/lrose-core/lrose-realtime.md

 CIDD           ops       start_CIDD.ops       snuff_inst       localhost
 ```

-The process binary must be in the search path.
+The application binary must be in the search path.
 The instance for a process is used to distinguish between different instances of the same process.
 In the example above, PrecipAccum is running with 3 different instances, one to convert single radar scans into precipitation amounts and the other two to accumulate precipitation into 1 and 24 hour running totals.

 If a specific start script for a process exists, it should be specified.
 If not, the ```start_inst``` mechanism may be used.
 More details on this later on.